Nonlocal basis pursuit: Nonlocal optimal design of conductive domains in the vanishing material limit: The cost of flux anti-symmetry

 \begin{theorem} Problem \eqref{eq:limiting_local_predual_relax} is a \(\Gamma\)-limit of problems \eqref{eq:limiting_nl_dual_nosym}, as \(\delta\searrow 0\). \end{theorem} \begin{proof} Proposition~\ref{prop:1sidenew} provides us with the \(\limsup\)-inequality for \(\Gamma\)-convergence and a suitable recovery sequence.
 Proposition~\ref{prop:compactness} asserts that sequences of feasible points for~\eqref{eq:limiting_nl_dual_nosym} are relatively compact in \(L^2(\O_{\bar{\delta}})\) with limit points, which are feasible in~\eqref{eq:limiting_local_predual_relax}.
 Note that the objective functions in all these problems, when finite, reduce to \(\ell\), which is continuous with respect to convergence in \(L^2(\O_{\bar{\delta}})\).
 This is sufficient to conclude, that \(\liminf\)-inequality for \(\Gamma\)-convergence holds.
 It remains to appeal to the equivalent definition of \(\Gamma\)-convergence, see for example~\cite[Theorem~2.1]{braides2006handbook}. \end{proof}

 We can see that the difference between the results in Section~\ref{sec:analysis} and the present one boils down to assuming, or not assuming the anti-symmetry of fluxes, or equivalently the existence of the gap between \(d_{\delta,a}^*\) and \(d_{\delta}^*\).
 We would like to conclude this work by discussing the issue of anti-symmetry with the help of an example, which shows that the values of the functions \(\|\cdot\|_{L^{\infty,2}(\O\times\O)}\) and \(\|\cdot\|^*_{L^{1,2}_a(\O\times\O)}\) participating in the definition of the problems~\eqref{eq:limiting_nl_dual_nosym} and~\eqref{eq:limiting_nl_dual_asym}, may differ significantly even on anti-symmetric functions.
 It is therefore possible that the optimal values \(d_{\delta,a}^*\) and \(d_{\delta}^*\) differ for each \(\delta>0\), but we do not know what happens in the limit \(\delta\searrow 0\). \begin{example} In this example we consider \(\O=(0,1)\subset \R^1\), but the same conclusions may be reached in higher-dimensions as well.
 (In fact, we could simply assume an ``extruded'' situation, where functions are constant along other coordinate directions.)
 Let \(\pnl \in L^{\infty,2}_a(\O\times\O)\) be given by \(\pnl(x,x') = -\sin(\pi x) + \sin(\pi x')\).
 A direct computation shows that \(\|\pnl\|_{L^{\infty,2}(\O\times\O)} = 2^{-1/2}\).
-We will now approximately compute the two dual norms \(\|\pnl\|_{L^{\infty,2}(\O\times\O)} = \sup_{\qnl\in B_{L^{1,2}(\O\times\O)}} \langle\pnl,\qnl\rangle \) and \(\|\pnl\|^*_{L^{1,2}_a(\O\times\O)} = \sup_{\qnl\in B_{L^{1,2}_a(\O\times\O)}} \langle\pnl,\qnl\rangle\), which determine the feasible sets in the problems~\eqref{eq:limiting_nl_dual_nosym} and~\eqref{eq:limiting_nl_dual_asym}.
-We subdivide of \(\O\times\O\) into \(N\times N\) equal square cells, and let the suprema in the previous expressions be computed over piecewise-constant splines respecting the subdivision.
-In this way, the computation transforms naturally into solving two linear programs with linear and second-order conic constraints, which can be solved by most modern interior point solvers; we use SDPT3~\cite{sdpt3} interfaced through CVX~\cite{cvx}.
-The results are shown in Figure~\ref{fig1}.
-The gap between the two suprema is quite apparent.
-Without assuming anti-symmetry the supremum is not attained in \(L^{1,2}(\O\times\O)\), and the discrete solutions lose anti-symmetry and become increasingly concentrated along two boundaries of \(\O\times\O\), consistent with the fact that these extremal problems in \(L^1(\O;L^2(\O))\) should be further relaxed into the space of Radon measures.
+We will now approximately compute the two dual norms